 - ID

-a character value specifying the file of interest that is copied from the index.
+a character value indicating the direction of the cast, either

 character value giving the name to be used for the downloaded file.
 If this is NULL (which is the default) then the filename is as on the remote data server.